 You should end up with something like the piccy above.
 Attach the back and sides to the base of the fairy daybed using the thinner wire.
 Tidy up any scraggly bits of wire by trimming them away with wire cutters.

 Making a Miniature Tufted Mattress

 To complete the fantasy daybed, I made a small tufted mattress using scrap pieces of fabric, cotton thread, and fabric glue.
 If your fairy daybed is going outside, I would suggest making the mattress from a piece of waterproof fabric.
-This little one is going in a terrarium with faux plants.
+This little one is going inside a terrarium with faux plants.
 Measure the base of the daybed and add a seam allowance of about 1 cm (1/2″) all around.
 Cut two pieces of fabric based on the above measurements.
-Add fabric glue on the edges, leaving a gap on one side and glue the two pieces together.
+Add fabric glue on the edges, leaving a gap on one side, and glue the two pieces together.

 Once the glue dries, flip the mattress cover inside out and stuff, before gluing or hand stitching the open edge closed.

 Now for the fun bit, hand-stitching and tufting the little mattress.
 Use thick cotton or embroidery thread and a sewing needle.
 Double knot the thread so it won’t pull through the fabric.
 Start at one corner, about an inch in, and pull the thread through the mattress and out the other side.
 Make another knot to secure and cut the thread.
 Repeat on the other corners.

 Add more “tufts” working your way inwards.
 My stitches are spaced about 2 cm (1″), with the middle row staggered.

 That’s it.
 The fantasy fairy daybed is all done.
 Add a few cushions, pretty linen, and that miniature teddy bear.